JLouhela/cavez.io/README.md

 - Server side + client side physics (no proper corrective actions + latency handling)
 - Basic rendering of ship + background, no levels yet
 - Geckos.io sockets (WebRTC) with default configuration, only works on chrome?
-- Support for multiple connections (no proper interpolation)
+- Support for multiple connections (immature interpolation)

+Unfortunately I'm a bit stuck deploying this on a server and I am not able to test the network behavior in real environment.
+WebRTC seems a bit frustrating from this point of view and the project is on hold until I find the time and strength to battle it.

 # Install instructions